Ocean farmers use a ruler to check how much the seaweed has grown.

 How Do They Start?

 Crops on land begin as seeds planted in the ground.
-How do ocean farm crops grow?
+So how do kelp, mussels, and other ocean farm “crops” get their start?
+It depends.

-Young mussels called larvae swim in the ocean.
-They attach themselves to seaweed.
-Then they grow hard shells.
-The farmer puts these baby mussels into nets.
-Then they grow bigger.
+It’s different with mussels.
+Young mussels called larvae swim in the ocean and attach themselves to parts of the kelp.
+There, the larvae grow small, hard shells.
+The farmer removes these baby mussels and loads them into mussel socks, where they poke through the mesh as they grow to full size.

-Other shellfish start life in a nursery before being moved to the 3D farm to continue growing.
+Other shellfish usually start out life in a hatchery before being moved to the 3D farm to continue growing.